Telehealth and Remote Patient Monitoring Market Overview

 Amazon launched Amazon Clinic, a telemedicine service for Indian users, offering online consultations for over 50 medical conditions.
 The service, available exclusively on Android and iOS apps, allows users to consult with doctors across various specialisations, including dermatology, gynaecology, paediatrics, nutrition, and counselling.
 All listed doctors have a minimum of three years of telemedicine experience, and consultation records are anonymized and protected to uphold patient privacy.

-Telehealth and Remote Patient Monitoring Market Key Players
+Regulatory Compliance for Telehealth and Remote Patient Monitoring (RPM) – 2026 Update

 The major global players in market include Teladoc Health, Inc., Amwell (American Well Corporation), Philips Healthcare, GE HealthCare, Medtronic, Siemens Healthineers, Cerner Corporation (Oracle Health), MDLIVE, Inc., Doctor on Demand, and GlobalMed, among others.